mandaw2014/Rally/README.md

 # Multiplayer

-To run multiplayer, run the `server.py` file and enter the ip address, this can be defaulted to 'localhost'.
-Run the `main.py` file and replace 'localhost' with the ip address of the server.
-Click `JOIN` and you will be placed into the server.
+To run multiplayer, run the `main.py` file and click `Multiplayer`.
+Then enter the ip address (this can be defaulted to 'localhost') and the port (default: 25565).
+Then click `Join - Server`.
+For others to join, run the `main.py`, click `Multiplayer` and then click `Join Server`.
+Enter the public ip address and the port of the server.
+Click `JOIN` and then you're in.
+Unlimited people can join!

 If you don't want to play on a server, run the `main.py` file and click `Singleplayer`.